Functional JavaScript: basic concepts

 console.log(piped(3)); // 35

-Eager vs Lazy evaluation
+Eager and lazy evaluation

-For example, in Javascript:
+For example, in JavaScript:

 language-javascript